 - Sugar - for a sweet pie crust dough, don't forget the sugar (you can also use any granulated sugar replacement that's safe for baking, like Swerve).

-- Shortening - shortening makes for a gluten free pastry dough that is flexible, dairy free (and vegan), and not as fragile or demanding as butter pastry.
+- Shortening - shortening makes for a gluten free pastry dough that is flexible, dairy free (and vegan), and not as fragile or demanding as cold butter pastry.
 Many of us use Crisco shortening, but it's far from being the only game in town.
 Choose your favorite shortening brand, and use it - just make sure it's COLD!
 Also, butter prices are increasing across the board (and borders). shortening makes for an inexpensive alternative to butter!

 - Cold water - tap or filtered, the important thing is the water you use is cold!
 I chill my water with ice cubes.